luna/luna-book/functions.md

 myList = [1, 2, 3]
 myList.each (+ 2)
 ```
 It is also important to understand how currying works when using nodes.
 Whenever you don't set a port's value, this argument is automatically curried.
 This is shown by the changing type of the node's output.
-Note how the output type changes based on the arguments connected, depending on the number of ports connected:
+Note how the output type changes depending on the number of ports connected, showing the different curried variants of a function: